Code-Institute-Submissions/cmd-source-MS3-Dishes_OctResub/README.md

 ## Deployment

-To deploy this project Heroku is needed for the backend, Github for the frontend and MongoDB to be used as a database.
+To deploy this project Heroku is needed for the backend, Github was used as a repository with HTML/CSS for the frontend and MongoDB to be used as a database.
 Accounts will be needed on these before starting.
 It is important to note that this project wont run locally unless the enviroment variables are set up correctly within the env.py file.
 These variables and values must be the same within the Heroku deployment tab.

  - Start with the developement enviroment, in my case Gitpod
  - In the developement enviroment install the requirements for this project found in requirements.txt using the pip3 command.